 - Inkers: Andy Lanning, Drew Geraci, Jimmy Palmiotti, Lary Stucker, George Pérez, Oclair Albert, & Marc Campos

 - Colorists: Jeromy Cox & Guy Major

 - Letterer: Nick J. Napolitano

-George Perez Cover The characters are arranged in a circular fashion around the tear in space so I’ll start at the top and work clockwise:
+George Perez Cover above: The characters are arranged in a circular fashion around the tear in space so I’ll start at the top and work clockwise:

 Supergirl; Herald; Cyborg; Firestorm; Hawkgirl; Donna Troy; Green Lantern (GL) Guy Gardner; Red Tornado; Starfire; GL Kyle Rayner; Hawkman; GL Alan Scott; Shift; Bumblebee; Jade; Airwave; Animal Man; and GL Kilowog.

 Jim Lee and Sandra Hope Cover on the right: Left to right we have Superboy battling Superboy-Prime with Krypto attacking.

 Page 1 – Panels 1 and 2: High above the city of Bludhaven, home to Nightwing, the Brotherhood of Evil are about to live up to their name.
 Deathstroke (as hologram), Brain, Phobia and Monsieur Mallah are in the cockpit.

 Page 1 – Panel 4: The big green fella is Chemo, a barely sentient mass of highly toxic chemicals, he was also used to devastating effect in CRISIS ON INFINITE EARTHS.
 In front of Chemo are Houngan, Plasmus and Warp.
 The Brotherhood were searching for Chemo as shown in Power Trip.

 Page 1 – Panel 5: Behind the three villains is Gemini.